 People stand around an intricate, colourful mix of fabrics and textiles hanging from the ceiling of the MAG on campus.

-Graduating Studio Arts students showcased their final projects in the Mitchell Art Gallery (MAG) at the BOWERS exhibition.
+Graduating Studio Arts students showcase their final projects in the Mitchell Art Gallery (MAG) at the BOWERS exhibition.

 Students speak with reps at a job fair booth.

-Students planned for their summer months at the Get to Work Job Fair.
+Students plan for their summer months at the Get to Work Job Fair.

 Three people in high-vis vests and hard hats smile in a construction site.

-Several MacEwan staff and guests got a sneak peek at some of the construction progress on the School of Business building.
+Several MacEwan staff and guests get a sneak peek at some of the construction progress on the School of Business building.

 Students on stage in the Triffo are photographed in mid-dance.